Key Takeaways

 Recent Zoom Phishing Attack

 A study found that email attacks clone workflows that are used by most people every day.
-In most organizations, Zoom has been used all the time.
-It’s like a daily routine for employees to click on start meeting.
-Especially since Zoom’s emails all have similar content and most users are used to them.
+In most organizations, Zoom has been used consistently.
+It’s like a daily routine for employees to click “Start Meeting.”
+Especially since Zoom’s emails all have similar content, and most users are used to them.

 Phishing attacks rose 220 percent during the height of the Covid-19 pandemic compared to the yearly average